If you are a landlord in the Carlisle area, read on!

 - Download our 'Sample Pet Agreement' and use it to draw up your own contract.
 This makes it clear what you expect from the tenant and what their responsibilities are, whilst helping to mitigate risks.

 - Ask tenants to take out pet liability insurance, so if a pet damages your property, they are covered.
-For example selected policies by Animal Friends, LV, John Lewis and More Than insurance.
+For example selected policies by Animal Friends and LV (full accidental damage cover on a home policy) insurance.

 - Consider taking out landlords' insurance with accidental pet damage cover so the maximum you would have to pay, should there be any damage, would be the insurance excess.